Deathloop on PS5 is a fun shooter but a secretly great detective game

 Bethesda and Arkane only want to talk about one Visionary at this preview stage – Harriet, who can be found in the dock-like area Karl's Bay.
 She's delivering a sermon, of sorts, inside an aircraft hangar, from within the chassis of an airplane cockpit to a room full of goons.
 You can try and assassinate her with a rifle from a walkway up high, but there are other, more careful ways to do the job.
 She will deploy poison gas in the hangar and retreat if you open fire and miss (yes, we're writing this from experience).
 The game always gives you a second chance to get your target, though, and crucially doesn't treat the all-guns approach like failure.

 In our playthrough, Harriet died because one of her guards was opening fire at us across the hangar from her safe room, and accidentally touched a tripwire – blowing up everyone in the safe room, including Harriet herself.
 Perhaps this wasn't Arkane's intended way for things to pan out, but the game considered it a valid approach.
-We had a back-up plan involving well-placed grenades if that didn't pan out.
+We had a back-up plan involving well-placed grenades if that didn't work in our favor.

 But clearly, there's another smarter, quieter and more puzzle-minded way to do this, that we won't spoil here.
 The same multi-route approach applies to almost everything in Deathloop, from the way environments are laid out to the way you can just stumble on a lead while innocuously farming an area for Residuum.